-There are also many excellent books on R and S+, R's commercial counterpart.
-At an introductory level, there's Krause and Olson (1997).
+There are also many excellent books on R. At an introductory level, there's Krause and Olson (1997).
 At a more advanced level, the book of Venables and Ripley (2002) is widely used.
-On-line help and links are available as part of R, S and S+ functions.
-Additionally, statlib@www.stat.cmu.edu has many useful libraries of R, S and S+ functions.
+Two more recent books are Wickham and Grolemund (2016) and Ekstrom (2012).
+There are now an enormous number of books on R. With more coming all the time, I expect this section of my book will be the first to be obsolete.
+On-line help and links are available as part of R.